-Multicultural Affairs' focus is to cultivate a welcoming, supportive, and inclusive community that continues beyond the classroom space.
-Multicultural Affairs values the rich diversity of the community, and believes that meaningful dialogue with others will enrich the student learning experience, and encourage their development as global citizen artists.
+The Multicultural Affairs department creates programs, opportunities, and resources to cultivate a welcoming, supportive, and inclusive community.
+We value the rich diversity within the community, and believe that meaningful dialogue with others enriches the student learning experience, and encourages development as global citizen artists.

-Primarily, Multicultural Affairs works collaboratively with students and other departments to foster an atmosphere of mutual respect and inclusion, and facilitates opportunities to explore diverse perspectives, identities, and experiences.
-Multicultural Affairs programs provide community-wide social justice education, promote involvement in affinity- and identity-based groups, facilitate intercultural dialogues, and build awareness of the myriad of heritages and histories within the members of the community.
-Multicultral Affairs also serves to support students individually on issues related to representation, equity, and empowerment around underrepresented identities.
+The Multicultural Affairs team works collaboratively to develop programs that explore diverse perspectives, identities, and experiences.
+They promote involvement in affinity- and identity-based groups and facilitate intercultural dialogues, and build awareness of the myriad of heritages and histories within the members of the community.
+Multicultural Affairs builds connections among the Black, Brown, Indigenous, and people of color (BIPOC) community and supports students from all underrepresented identities.

 - Heritage and history months